 Building On Success

 While many coastal towns have struggled in recent times, Whitby continues to move from strength to strength.
 With historic attractions, such as the famous Abbey and the huge Whale Bone arch, combined with museums, arcades, restaurants and vibrant night life Whitby truly caters for everyone.
-There’s so much to do and see in fact, that taking the time to stay in a Shoreline Holiday Cottage is the best way to see everything.
+There’s so much to see and do that in fact, taking the time to stay in one of our Shoreline Holiday Cottages is the best way to see everything.

 For more information about Shoreline Holiday Cottages please contact us on 01947 668888 or email us at firstname.lastname@example.org